-When I was in school I had an insatiable lust for learning thanks in large part to the teachers in the public education sector (I changed schools every two years on average so had broad exposure to them!).
-I read The Thornbirds before my teens.
+When I was in school I had an insatiable lust for learning thanks in large part to the teachers in the public education sector (I changed schools about every two years on average so had broad exposure to them!).
+I read The Thornbirds at 12.
 I devoured the Masters of Rome series.
 I had an Ancient History teacher (shoutout to Peter Harmsworth) who encouraged my thirst for knowledge by making everything so interesting and in many ways became an inspiration in my life.
 He was hilarious (he once did a Tina Turner impression in class that was somehow in context), genuinely loved what he did and pursued that and was only too happy to entertain debates on areas he was incredibly knowledgable in.
 Learning keeps us curious.
 Learning uses our brains.
 Learning shows us what is possible.
 Learning helps us empathize with other people.
 Learning makes us feel accomplished.
 Learning provides deeper conversation.
 Consume.
 Learn.
 Make.

 12. Love only time

 Because when all is said and done, spending your time with the person / people you love most in the world, your favorite humans, is just as, or more, important than anything else.
 Also, if you’re lucky enough to have a lover you adore, we should give this high priority and give as much to them as they give to us.

 That’s the 12 I’m starting with.
 Your turn.